-- Who should buy a single trip preferred plan?
+- Who should buy a Voyager Choice plan?

 Anyone in need of a short term international travel medical plan when leaving the U.S. for leisure, educational, missionary or business travel.